EclairJS/eclairjs-node/README.md

 ## Try It
 EclairJS Node provides a Docker container that contains all of its dependencies on [Dockerhub](https://hub.docker.com/r/eclairjs/minimal-gateway/).

 The Docker image supports the latest released version of EclairJS Node and may not work with `master`.
-You can simple check out the appropriate branch (` git checkout branch-0.5` for example).
+You can simply check out the appropriate branch (` git checkout branch-0.5` for example).

 ```bash
 docker pull eclairjs/minimal-gateway